microsoft/reactxp/docs/docs/getting-started.md

 The "samples" directory contains a minimal "Hello World" app that demonstrates some basic ReactXP functionality.
 You can use this as a starting point.
 Just follow the build instructions in the README file.

+Nader Dabit has created a helpful [video tutorial](https://medium.com/@dabit3/reactxp-first-look-d3dd1d08febd) that walks you through the steps to build the sample app.